apaluya/tc-camp-api-workshop/docs-as-code.md

 - Fully automated
 - Supports validation
 - Significantly faster
-- Significantly reduced fear
+- Significantly reduced fear!

-## Doc in a CI/CD Workflow
+## Docs in a CI/CD Workflow

 No more